RedHatGov/redhatgov.github.io/content/workshops/openshift_4_101_dynatrace/lab5-s2i.md

 <img src="../images/ocp-lab-s2i-dynatrace-application-detection.png" width="900"><br/>

 Enter "DC Metro Map" for the new application.
 Select "If the URL" and "begins with..." as the definition.
-Enter "dc-metro-map" in the example text box.
+Enter "http://dc-metro-map" in the example text box.
 Finish defining the application by clicking on "Save."

 <img src="../images/ocp-lab-s2i-dynatrace-application-detection-rule.png" width="900"><br/>